 Eat a balanced diet with regular meals and avoid high sugar snacks.
-For some the elimination of problem foods and environmental chemicals is beneficial.
+For some people with CFS, the elimination of problem foods and environmental chemicals may be beneficial.

-Non-steroidal anti-inflammatory medications (NSAID's) can be helpful in relieving pain and reducing fever.
-Low doses of anti-depressant medications may be prescribed in some cases.
+Non-steroidal anti-inflammatory drugs (NSAIDs) can be helpful in relieving pain and headaches.
+Low doses of antidepressant medications may be prescribed in some cases.
 As they tend to have slight sedative affects, they can assist with sleep as well as treating depression.

 Support and information

-The Associated New Zealand Myalgic Encephalomyelitis Societies Inc (ANZMES) is the national organisation providing information for sufferers of ME/Chronic Fatigue Syndrome.
-Their contact details are:
+The Associated New Zealand Myalgic Encephalomyelitis Society (ANZMES) is the national organisation providing information for people who have ME/CFS.